pkoko9/TIY--Final-Project/README.md

 ##Models##

 Below is a list of the two data models to be used with this project along with corresponding data types and dependencies.
-There are no relationships between these two models:
+The properties are unique to each model, therefire, there are no relationships between the models:

 ####PRN User Profiles####
 *First_Name:  string, unique: false, required:  true